FREE CLASS

 • Hang key holder hooks on the wall at the entry.

-• Place a decorated box on the entry table to hold the items you only need outside of your home – keys, name badge, etc.
+• Place a decorated box on the entry table to hold the items you only need outside of your home, like keys and your name badge.

 • Get a change sorter for your car.